Caladium is an exotic-looking, ornamental plant with large, colorful leaves.

 This plant thrives in warm and tropical conditions, typically going dormant during cooler weather or winter months.

 So what about caladium care over winter months?

 Want tropical caladium around your home or property?
 Keep reading for caladium care tips!

 Caladium Care over Winter

-Caring for a caladium during winter months requires a thick layer of mulch, around 3 inches, to keep them protected during cooler weather.
-In colder climates, you should dig up your caladium bulb and bring it inside for a period of dormancy.
-Keep the bulbs in a cool, dark place for a couple of weeks and trim the tops before replanting.
+Caring for a caladium during winter months requires a thick layer of mulch, around 3 inches (7.5 cm), to keep them protected during cooler weather.
+In colder climates, you should dig up your caladium bulb and bring it inside for the dormancy period.
+Keep the bulbs in a cool, dark place trim the tops before replanting.

 Caladium Care Over Winter

 Caladium plants are considered winter-hardy, so they can survive outside in grow zones 9 and above.

 Don’t know your USDA hardiness grow zone?

 Find your distinct zone online to determine the best time to plant, as well as when to expect blooms when cultivating flowering plants and trees.